crossbario/autobahn-java/README.md

 * **[The WebSocket Protocol](http://tools.ietf.org/html/rfc6455)**
 * **[The Web Application Messaging Protocol (WAMP)](http://wamp.ws/)**

-running on Android/Dalvik and Netty/JVM.
+running on Android and Netty/JVM.

 The WebSocket layer is using a callback based user API.